SECRET-GUEST/animation/README.md

 - Explore scripts for other creative software in the various branches of this repository: [Main Branch](https://github.com/SECRET-GUEST/animation/tree/main)

-- Instead of use the integrator scripts (in extractor folder) you can also use my other script to sort all python files from this branch (in example) [with this tool ](https://github.com/SECRET-GUEST/file_organizer)
-  It will require to compile it by yourself, but if you don't need the GUI to do it [you can use this script version of the tool](https://github.com/SECRET-GUEST/tiny-scripts/tree/ALL/C/Files%20handlers/File%20organizer)
+- Instead of using the integration scripts in the 'extractor' folder, you also have the option to use my other script to manage all Python files from this branch (for example).
+You can do this with this tool: [link to the tool](https://github.com/SECRET-GUEST/file_organizer).
+It requires self-compilation, but if you don't need the GUI, you can use this script version of the tool: [link to the script version](https://github.com/SECRET-GUEST/tiny-scripts/tree/ALL/C/Files%20handlers/File%20organizer).

 ## :scroll: License

 This repository is released under the [MIT License](LICENSE).
 Please see the `LICENSE` file for more information.